 Texture: Medium uniform crystals

-Aroma: Neutral (not surprising since charcoal filters are used to rid air and water of ordors)
+Aroma: Neutral (not surprising since charcoal filters are used to rid air and water of odors)

-Flavour: Well balanced, mild, very neutral flavor, this one is more for looks and purported health benefits.
+Flavor: Well-balanced, mild, very neutral flavor.
+This one is more for looks and purported health benefits.

-Uses: Awesome smokey flavor goes well on meats, fish, salad dressing, or even caramels.
+Uses: Awesome smoky flavor goes well on meats, fish, salad dressing, or even caramels.
 This can be used either to cook with or as a finishing salt.

 Uses: Since the charm is all in the color, I would use this exclusively as a finishing salt.
-It doesn’t really add any flavour though so aside from the novelty and purported health benefits, I don’t really see any reason to use it.
+It doesn't really add any flavor, though, so aside from the novelty and purported health benefits, I don't really see any reason to use it.

 Name: Alaea salt

-Method: Locally harvested sea salt combined with Alaea, a volcanic clay that’s full of iron oxide (rust) which gives it its unique colour.
+Method: Locally harvested sea salt combined with Alaea, a volcanic clay that's full of iron oxide (rust) which gives the salt its unique color.

 Texture: Medium uniform crystals